 skills, abilities, experience, training, and education that relate to the training and job to be obtained by the customer;

+when résumé training is required;

+when mock interviews must be video recorded;

-a six-digit SOCs for each of the employment goals; and
+one six-digit SOCs code for each of the employment goals; and

-any premium services that the ESP may be eligible to receive on completion of Benchmark C.
+any premiums the ESP may be eligible to receive on completion of Benchmark C.

-VR staff members and the customer will make the final decisions related to the employment goal, nonnegotiable conditions, and support needs assessment results found on the VR1845A, Bundled Job Placement Services Placement Plan–Part A, the VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report.
+VR staff members and the customer will make the final decisions related to the employment goal, nonnegotiable conditions, Support Needs Assessment results found on the VR1845A, Bundled Job Placement Services Placement Plan–Part A, and VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B and Status Report.

-If, at any time, the customer's employment goal changes or nonnegotiable conditions become negotiable or do not match the current VR1845B, Bundled Job Placement Services Benchmark Service Plan–Part B, and the Benchmark Status Report on file, a new updated VR1845B must be completed before the customer obtains employment.
+If, at any time, the customer's employment goal changes or nonnegotiable conditions become negotiable or do not match the current VR1845B on file, a new updated VR1845B must be completed via a meeting with the VR counselor, customer and provider before the customer obtains employment.

-If the customer obtains employment before the VR1845B is updated, and the VR counselor determines that the job is appropriate for the customer, the VR counselor, customer, and job placement specialist will update and sign the VR1845B in a Job Placement planning meeting.
-The date of the VR counselor's signature on the updated VR1845B is used as the first date of employment.
+If the customer obtains employment before the VR1845B is updated, and the VR counselor determines the job is appropriate for the customer, the VR counselor, customer, and job placement specialist will update and sign the VR1845B in a Job Placement plan meeting.
+The day after the date of the VR counselor's signature on the updated VR1845B will be used as the first date of employment.

 The job placement specialist provides services to the customer meeting or exceeding the requirements in the Bundled Job Placement—Benchmark A service description.